cchromak/Birthday-Event-Creator/README.md

 ### Setting up a Google calendar

-*It is highly suggest to create a unique calendar for these events in case you want to simply erase the calendar to remove all of the events.
+*It is highly suggested to create a unique calendar for these events in case you want to simply erase the calendar to remove all of the events.
 This will be discussed in the instrutions for deleting events portion of this readme.*

 Go to Google Calendar